LDMX-Software/pflib/README.md

 # pflib

-The Polarfire Libary (pflib) encapsulates the higher-level functionality for communicating with the Polarfire FPGA on the HCAL and ECAL front ends.
-The library is separated from the rest of the development as it is also used in a standalone implementation which does not depend on the COB/Rogue.
+The Pretty Fine Libary (pflib) encapsulates library functionality for communicating with the HGCROC on the HCAL and ECAL front ends and provides a simple user frontend for use with the ZCU102-based readouts (both direct readout and via lpGBT).

+The library is separated from the rest of the development for efficiency at this time.

 ## Quickstart
 We assume you have the YAML parser yaml-cpp and at least one of the communication methods below installed.